NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

       file1.tif file2.tif        \
       file1.xml file2.xml        \
       gcp1.gcp gcp2.gcp gcp3.gcp \
+      --fix-gcp-xyz              \
       -o run_ba/run

 Using the proper value for ``--datum`` is very important, otherwise the longitude-latitude-height values in the GCP files will not be interpreted correctly.

 There can be more than one GCP file.
+The option ``--fix-gcp-xyz`` fixes the GCP coordinates during optimization.
+This is useful when the GCP are very accurate.
+Otherwise set per-GCP sigma.

 The residuals for the GCP will be printed at the end of the ``{output-prefix}-final_residuals_pointmap.csv`` file,